twbs/rfs/README.md

 # RFS [![npm][npm-image]][npm-url]
 [npm-image]: https://img.shields.io/npm/v/rfs.svg
 [npm-url]: https://npmjs.org/package/rfs
-RFS stands for Responsive Font-Size, easy to remember, easy to use.
-This approach **automatically calculates the correct font-size** for every screen width.
-You just have got to define your font-size for big screens and the font-size will automatically decrease for smaller screens.
-RFS is a **SCSS-mixin** which generates the responsive css for you.
+RFS stands for Responsive Font-Size and is an easy to use **SCSS-mixin** which **automatically calculates the appropriate font-size** based on the dimensions of the monitor or device.

 ![RFS](http://i.imgur.com/gJH6m6g.gif)